Azure/azure-dev/templates/todo/projects/nodejs-mongo/.repo/bicep/README.md

 - `Environment Name`: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
 This name should be unique within your Azure subscription.

-3.Run the following command to build a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the applciation code to those newly provisioned resources.
+3. Run the following command to build a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the applciation code to those newly provisioned resources.

 ```bash
 azd up